pycom/pycom-documentation/content/gettingstarted/_index.md

 ![](/gitbook/assets/atom_project.png)

-If this is not the case you can press `alt-ctrl-r` on Windows/Linux or `ctrl-alt-cmd-l` on macOS, in order to reload Atom and fix the issue.
+>If this is not the case you can press `alt-ctrl-r` on Windows/Linux or `ctrl-alt-cmd-l` on macOS, in order to reload Atom and fix the issue.
-{{% /hint %}}

 4. Now that you have created a poject, we need to add some files.
 A standard MicroPython project will have a `lib` folder for additional libraries, and two python files: `main.py` and `boot.py`.